One-particle and two-particle visibilities in bipartite entangled Gaussian states: Discussion

-Third, we have shown that in the limit of infinite squeezing, the bipartite quantum entanglement leads to manifested position correlation, $\lim_{a\to\infty}|\rho(x_1,x_2)|=1$, but vanishing wavenumber correlation, $\lim_{a\to\infty}|\rho(k_1,k_2)|=0$.
-From the former fact, one could easily construct non-commuting quantum complementarity relations for position and wavenumber of a single target particle.
+Third, we have shown that in the limit of infinite Gaussian precision, the bipartite quantum entanglement leads to manifested position correlation, $\lim_{a\to\infty}|\varrho(x_1,x_2)|=1$, but vanishing wavenumber correlation, $\lim_{a\to\infty}|\varrho(k_1,k_2)|=0$.
+From the former fact, one could easily construct noncommuting quantum complementarity relations for position and wavenumber of a single target particle.
 In particular, the stronger the position $x_1$ of the target particle is entangled with some observable (in this case the position $x_2$) of the second probe particle, the weaker the interference fringes visible in the wavenumber distribution $P(k_1)$ will be.
-What is interesting, however, is that the strength of the quantum entanglement between the two particles can be extracted from the distribution $P(k_1,k_2)$ despite the fact that the correlation $|\rho(k_1,k_2)|$ is vanishing.
-Our formula \eqref{eq:D} extracts the strength of quantum entanglement from the overall geometry of $P(k_1,k_2)$ through suitably chosen pair of Radon transforms and computation of the resulting visibilities.
+What is interesting, however, is that the strength of the quantum entanglement between the two particles can be extracted from the distribution $P(k_1,k_2)$ despite the fact that the correlation $|\varrho(k_1,k_2)|$ is vanishing.
+Our formula \eqref{eq:D} extracts the strength of quantum entanglement from the overall geometry of $P(k_1,k_2)$ through suitably chosen pairs of rotated marginal distributions and computation of the resulting visibilities.

+The presented results are limited to pure bipartite states.
+Consideration of mixed states is one possible way for generalizing the reported complementarity relation, which will be invariably converted into an equality.
+An alternative way is to consider purification of the mixed bipartite state using a third quantum system with appropriate dimensionality of the Hilbert space.
+In this latter approach, the exact complementarity relation to unity will be preserved; however, one will need to construct a generalized notion of $n$-particle visibility in which can be specified $n=3$.
+We leave such investigations for future work.

 While the discussion in this work was presented in terms of a paired double-slit setup, it applies just as well to a continuous-variable description of quantum fields, and could be easily produced in a quantum optical setup.
 In that setup, the role of the particles' position and momentum can be assumed by the field quadrature amplitudes, and the partially entangled state may be implemented by a two-mode squeezed vacuum state.
-The pair of double slits is isomorphic to a pair of Mach--Zehnder interferometers (as in the famous Franson experiment \cite{Franson1989,Aerts1999}), where the distance between the slits is equivalent to the delay between the two-interferometer arms, and the interference pattern measured on the screen can be replaced by a homodyne measurement.
+The pair of double slits is isomorphic to a pair of Mach--Zehnder interferometers (as in the famous Franson experiment \cite{Franson1989,Ou1990,Aerts1999}), where the distance between the slits is equivalent to the delay between the two-interferometer arms, and the interference pattern measured on the screen can be replaced by a homodyne measurement.